Rheumatoid Arthritis - What You Can Do

 You may have guessed that the ‘something else’ I am thinking about is arthritis.
-In aid of World Arthritis Week [9th October], I want to share some of my top tips for using food to help alleviate some of the symptoms of arthritis.
+Here I share some of my top tips for using food to help alleviate some of the symptoms of arthritis.

 There are 2 types of arthritis: osteoarthritis and rheumatoid arthritis.